IoTKETI/spring-jena-sparql/README.md

 * [initial rdf schema](https://github.com/evaletolab/spring-jena-sparql/tree/master/src/main/resources/owl)

+###Use case for evidences
+ * Q53	which are involved in cell adhesion according to GO with an evidence not IAE and not ISS
+ * Q57	which are located in mitochondrion with an evidence other than HPA and DKFZ-GFP
+ * Q63	which have >=1 RRM RNA-binding domain and either no GO "RNA binding" other a GO "RNA binding" with evidence IEA or ISS
+ * Q68	with protein evidence PE=2 (transcript level)

 ###Use case for expression
  * QX  Proteins that are not highly expressed in liver at embrion stage
  * Q4  highly expressed in brain but not expressed in testis